Mindful Eating is Related to Less Binge Eating and Fewer Mood Disorders

 By John M. de Castro, Ph.D.

 Mindful eating involves paying attention to eating while it is occurring, including attention to the sight, smell, flavors, and textures of food, to the process of chewing and may help reduce intake by affecting the individual’s response to non-homeostatic cues for eating.
-Indeed, high levels of mindfulness are associated with lower levels of obesity.
-Hence, mindful eating may counter non-homeostatic eating.
-It is also possible that it may counter the “grazing” pattern of intake.
+Indeed, high levels of mindfulness are associated with lower levels of obesity and mindful eating has been shown to improve eating behaviors.
+Hence, mindful eating may counter binge eating.
+So, it is important to investigate the relationship of mindful eating to mood and binge eating.

 CMCS – Center for Mindfulness and Contemplative Studies